cm2435/gpt_from_scratch/README.md

-# Building GPT-2 from Scratch: An Internal Xapien Project
+# Building GPT-2 from Scratch: An Hands on Guide

 ## Introduction
 Welcome, Xapien Engineers!
 We're excited to announce a hands-on seminar series aimed at building a working version of GPT-2 from scratch using PyTorch.
 This seminar will be the longest and most challenging project we've tackled, but it promises to be the most rewarding and insightful experience for our reading group.